Auto123.com - Helping you drive happy

 Derek Boshouwers

-Kia is discontinuing the plug-in hybrid version of its Niro SUV in the United States.
-The automaker confirmed as much this week, issuing a statement explaining that “Due to changing market conditions, the 2026 Niro PHEV will no longer be available in the U.S. market.”
+Kia is discontinuing the plug-in hybrid version of its Niro SUV in both Canada and the United States.
+The automaker confirmed the U.S. decision this week, issuing a statement explaining that “Due to changing market conditions, the 2026 Niro PHEV will no longer be available in the U.S. market.”
 Kia will continue to offer the hybrid and all-electric versions of the Niro in the U.S. for 2026.

 | Photo: Kia